-Upgrading Event Broker Services in PubSub+ Cloud
+Upgrading Event Broker Services in Solace Cloud

 • address critical issues

-The following are common questions about upgrading:
+The following answers to common questions provide more information about upgrading:

 Why Do I Need to Upgrade?